More than 200 killed and 900 hurt after 2 trains derail in India; hundreds still trapped in coaches

 The accident that happened about 220 kilometers (137 miles) southwest of Kolkata created a chaotic scene of twisted wreckage and desperate rescuers as teams tried to free passengers and recover bodies.
 The cause was under investigation.

-About 900 people were injured in the accident, Odisha state’s top bureaucrat, P.K.
-Jena, said in a tweet.
+About 900 people were injured in the accident, P.K.
+Jena, the top bureaucrat in the eastern state of Odisha, said in a tweet.

 Ten to 12 coaches of one train derailed, and debris from some of the mangled coaches fell onto a nearby track, said Amitabh Sharma, a railroad ministry spokesperson.